fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 We learned a fair amount about the history of archives, archivists, relationships between historians and archives/archivists, archival power, silences, interfaces, etc. But what if the point has never been to learn about archives per se, but about how to think critically about knowledge infrastructures---how we learn anything about the world, whether through favorite podcasts, network news, Facebook, online news outlets, Twitter, whatever.
 I contend, for the purposes of debate, that everything we read about in terms of archives applies to basically every source of information.
 The same kinds of biases creep in, the same kinds of silences, the same limitations and exploratory possibilities of interfaces (and algorithms, not to get ahead of ourselves).
 What do you think?

 {% include alert.html class='danger' title='1/2 Semester Reflection' text="
-- For your [weekly reflection](weekly-reflections) this week (~1400 words), outline what from the lectures, readings, and responses thus far will stick with you OUTSIDE THE CONTEXT OF ARCHIVES.
+- For your [weekly reflection](weekly-reflections) this week (but extended ~1400 words), outline what from the lectures, readings, and responses thus far will stick with you OUTSIDE THE CONTEXT OF ARCHIVES.
 To what extent to you agree with my claim that the issues we've been reading about make sense outside of archives?
 How is it mostly true?
 How is it misguided?
 "%}